-The most fashionable streets of London are Regent Street and Oxford Street, famous for their splendid shops, Piccadilly, the centre of London's entertainment world.
+To get to Trafalgar Square, we must go down Regent Street, famous for its splendid shops, into Piccadilly Circus, the centre of London's entertainment world and then down the Haymarket.
+Buckingham Palace is the residence of English Kings and Queens.
+Facing the Palace is Queen Victoria's Memorial.
 Downing Street is a quiet little street where at number 10, for the last 200 years each Prime Minister of England has lived.
-Fleet Street is the home of English newspapers.
+Fleet street is the home of English newspapers.